addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-We start off by loading the modules required for this project: Express for creating the HTTP server, Path for dealing with file paths and mongoose for connecting with the database.
-We then create an express server and configure it using an anonymous function.
+We start off by loading the modules required for this project: Express for creating the HTTP server, Path for dealing with file paths, and mongoose for connecting with the database.
+We then create an Express server and configure it using an anonymous function.
 This is a pretty standard configuration and for our application we don’t actually need the methodOverride part.
 It is used for issuing PUT and DELETE HTTP requests directly from a form, since forms normally only support GET and POST.
-Finally I start the server by running the listen function.
+Finally, we start the server by running the listen function.
 The port number used, in this case 4711, could be any free port on your system.
 I simply used 4711 since it is unlikely to have been used by anything else.
 We are now ready to run our first server:

 ```javascript
 node server.js